ZKON-Network/zkTLS-Mina-Oracle/README.md

     "demoField-n":"dataField-n"
 }
 ```
-The TLS Notary client calculates the SHA256 commitment of this response.
+The Proof client calculates the SHA256 commitment of this response.
 Say the `Commitment(response) == SHA256(String(response))`

 Assume, SHA256(responseDataSource) = abc..z
 From the MPC Prover Client, we get:

 ```
 response_from_proofEndpoint={
-    "notary_proof":Equivalent of the proof.json,
+    "proof":Equivalent of the proof.json,
     "CM":SHA256(responseDataSource),
     "api_response":{actual dataSource Response}
 }
 ```

 What happens inside the Oracle post recieving this response?
-1. The notary_proof is verified to be correct.
+1. The proof is verified to be correct.
 2. From this verified proof, the actual datasource response is fetched.
 3. Decommitment is constructed of the same response.
-4. From the notary_proof, the signature data is taken, and a byte array is constructed to handle the message of the P256 Signature.
+4. From the proof, the signature data is taken, and a byte array is constructed to handle the message of the P256 Signature.
 5. To the zkProgram, we send:
 - The original commitment, SHA256(responseDataSource)
 - The constructed decommitment from the proof.json